THE BATTLE UNDERGROUND

 Please explore our gallery of photographs showing different interior shots of the Bunker.
 Completed in 1939, the Bunker housed the Operations Room for No. 11 Group (Fighter Command) during the Second World War.
 Located deep underground, the Bunker remained top secret throughout the war and was reopened alongside our Exhibition and Visitor Centre in 2018.

-Pride Month is dedicated to celebrating LGBTQ+ communities around the world.
-For the first time ever, the Bunker has done a ‘virtual celebration’ of Pride Month by showcasing our colourful collection to form a rainbow.
-The rainbow flag is the symbol of the Pride movement, the colours reflect the diversity of the LGBTQ+ community, and the flag is often used as a symbol of collective pride during marches.
+Pride Month is dedicated to celebrating LGBTQIA+ communities around the world.
+The Bunker has done a ‘virtual celebration’ of Pride Month by showcasing our colourful collection to form a rainbow.
+The rainbow flag is the symbol of the Pride movement, the colours reflect the diversity of the LGBTQIA+ community, and the flag is often used as a symbol of collective pride during marches.

 RED CONTROLLER’S TELEPHONE